bpicus08/project1/README.md

 # project1
 This is a project where three pages are to be made with pictures and sentences on each page.
-There are three links on the first page that brings you to the other pages.
+There are three links labeled on all three pages that navigates you through the pages.
+The first page is a cover page with a couple pictures.
+The second page is a complete resume.
+The third page is a brief overview of all the major Wisconsin sports teams, while including images and videos.